-Blood samples for PK analysis of plasma concentrations of LOXO-305, LOXO-305 matched placebo, moxifloxacin plasma levels, and for future potential and/or exploratory analysis will be collected at the timepoints specified in [Appendix 4](#).
+Blood samples for PK analysis of each substrate (caffeine/paraxanthine, omeprazole, and S-warfarin) and LOXO-305 plasma levels will be collected at the timepoints specified in [Appendix 4](#).
 The exact time of the study drug administration and the actual time of blood sampling for PK analysis will be recorded on the eCRF.

-Processing, storage, and shipping instructions for these PK blood samples and for blood samples collected for future potential and/or exploratory analysis will be provided in a separate Laboratory Manual.
+Processing, storage, and shipping instructions for these PK blood samples will be provided in a separate Laboratory Manual.
 The number of blood samples and total blood volume required for PK testing is presented in [Appendix 3](#).